 Within 3 months of the UDI og police receiving your appeal, we will either reverse the decision or send your case to the Immigration Appeals Board (UNE) for consideration of the appeal.

-You have to report your new address to the National Registry (external website) as soon as you know you will be moving.
+You have to report your new address to the National Population Register (external website) as soon as you know you will be moving.
 The UDI automatically receives your new address from the registry.

 If you are in Norway, and you move before your application has been processed, you must notify the police that you are moving no later than one week after you have moved.
 You can notify the police where you are moving to, or where you lived before.